raph080/ImGuiHydraEditor/README.md

 ### Mouse and Keyboard

-Here are the shortcut to navigate using the mouse and the keyboard:
+Here are the shortcuts to navigate using the mouse and the keyboard:
 * LMB + Alt: Rotate
 * LMB + Shift: Pan
 * RMB + Alt or Scroll wheel: Zoom